CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 6. Close the image browser.
 The file for that Episode should now be filled in with Source Image information.

-7. To tell TCM to _automatically_ gather Source Images, click the `Download Source Images` button on the left-hand side.
+7. To tell TCM to _automatically_ gather Source Images, click the
+<span class="example md-button">Download Source Images</span> button on the
+left-hand side.

     !!! note "Scheduled Task"